WeDevelop-ARG/ui-ux-training-program/content/block-2/empathize-with-the-user.md

 ### Bonus

 These are some resources I consider very good ones for you to dive in.
-I'm leaving the links I have here, or you can search them on the web.

 - Inclusive design principles & resources by Microsoft: https://www.microsoft.com/design/inclusive/
 - Product accesibility guidelines: http://accessibility.voxmedia.com/#designers (ckecklist + reference)